top of page

 Response: "H-a-U Know!"

-is a motto to remind all Hermanas, that no matter where you are, that Once an hermana, always an hermana.
+Our chant is meant to remind all Hermanas, that no matter where you are, you will always be an Hermana.
+Once an Hermana, always an Hermana.

 Our hand sign is the palm of your hand facing you with your middle and ring finger folded down and thumb tucked in.